-In regards to broadband development, ITU data indicate that 69.64% of individuals in Albania had access to the Internet in 2019.63 The number of fixed-broadband subscriptions per 100 inhabitants was 15.14 in 2019.64 Between 2013 and 2020, fixed-broadband penetration for both population and family has increased more than twofold, although it remains well below the EU average and other penetration levels of neighbouring countries, albeit growing by 10%-15% annually.65 Despite the significant increase, ITU data show that the proportion of households with Internet access at home was 32.9%.66
+In regards to broadband development, ITU data indicate that 69.64% of individuals in Albania had access to the Internet in 2019.
+The number of fixed-broadband subscriptions per 100 inhabitants was17 in the third trimester of 2020 according to the latest data from the Electronic and Postal Communications Authority (AKEP) of Albania, up from the official ITU statistic for 2019 at 15.14 Between 2013 and 2020, fixed-broadband penetration for both population and family has increased more than twofold, although it remains well below the EU average and other penetration levels of neighbouring countries, albeit growing by 10%-15% annually.
+Despite the significant increase, the 2019 data show that the proportion of households with Internet access at home was about 58% according to AKEP, up from official ITU statistics for 2019 of 32.9%.